AdrianMan1/configure-ad/README.md

   - Create a Directory Services Restore Mode (DSRM) password.
 (Dont forget to write it down!)
+  - Leave DNS options unchecked
-  - Continue through tabs til installation prompt is givem, Install.
+  - Continue through tabs til installation prompt is given, Install.

 Now that the Windows Server has been promoted to DC and have created our domain, we can continue with creating a domain admin user.